What Is IRS Form 2553?

 Businesses must file Form 2553 with the IRS to elect to be taxed as an S-corporation.
 The form is due no later than two months and 15 days after the beginning of the tax year in which the election takes effect.
 After electing S-corp status, the company is taxed as a pass-through entity, so the business’s income and losses are reflected on the owners’ personal tax returns.
 You can have it delivered via private delivery services approved by the IRS, a list of which are available at IRS.gov/PDS.

 When you form a new business entity, the IRS will tax you based on the default tax classification for that type of business.

-By default, sole proprietorships and partnerships are regarded as pass-through entities for tax purposes.
+By default, sole proprietorships and general partnerships are regarded as pass-through entities for tax purposes.
 This means business owners report their share of business income and losses on their personal tax returns.

 By default, corporations are regarded as C-corporations for tax purposes.
 A C-corp pays a 21% corporate income tax on the business’s net taxable income for the year.
 Shareholders also pay a dividend tax on any distributions from the corporation.